KoalaAwad/Advent-of-Code/README.md

+# Advent of Code 2023
-# My solutions for the Advent of Code 2023 puzzles by Eric Wastl, written in Python
+My solutions for the Advent of Code 2023 puzzles created by Eric Wastl, written in Python